mohammed-uzair/udacity-asteroid-radar/README.md

 ## Asteroid Radar

-The app fetches all the asteroids from the NASA server API's and shows us all the nearing earth asteriods those are dangerous and those which are not.
+The app fetches all the asteroids from the NASA server API's and shows us all the nearing earth asteroids that are dangerous and those which are not.

 ## Updated Features
 1. Updated all the libraries to the latest running versions.